TypeStrong/typedoc/README.md

   and start the documentation on the globals page.

 #### Miscellaneous
+* `--listInvalidSymbolLinks`<br>
+  Display the list of links that don't point to actual code symbols.
 * `--version`<br>
   Display the version number of TypeDoc.
 * `--help`<br>